BIG on BLOOR

 — In front of Lansdowne Station

-16 November 2006, early morning
+16 November 2006, lunch time

 As of yesterday I am now the proud owner of a tiny-ass condo a little bit West of Downtown.
 It took an awfully long time for everything to close.
 I feel exactly the same as I did before.
 I don’t think the massive debt now on my shoulders has really sunk in yet.
 My first mortgage payment is tomorrow.
 Maybe i’ll feel like home owner then.